 When a person, circumstance or situation breaks your heart, understand that you NEED space; you have to have it.

 It’s not only normal, but it’s also healthy to feel pain, sadness, heartbreak, anger, and all the emotions associated with loss.
-Without owning and feeling our way through the pain, we wouldn’t be able to heal and reach indifference.
+Without feeling our way through the pain, we wouldn’t be able to heal and reach indifference.
 What isn’t healthy, is allowing those feelings to manifest into self-sabotage.

 Understand that once your relationship, trust, respect, etc. is broken, the other person’s emotional state is no longer your priority or responsibility.
 YOU are your priority.